Regulatory Compliance In Medical and Dental Fitouts: What You Need To Know Before You Build

 • Fire-rated building materials – Certain internal walls, doors, and structural elements may need to meet fire resistance levels (FRLs).

-• Smoke detectors and fire suppression systems – Including sprinklers, alarms, and extinguishers in accordance with the Building Code of Australia (BCA).
+• Smoke detectors and fire suppression systems – Including sprinklers, alarms, and extinguishers in accordance with the BCA or NCC requirements.

 • Safe waiting zones or fire compartments—In multi-level practices, these may be required for patients who cannot evacuate quickly.